-Monitoring is an essential part of the Execution step, enabling institutions to track their progress and make necessary adjustments as needed.
+Monitoring is an essential part of the Execution process, enabling institutions to track their progress and make necessary adjustments as needed.
 Through regular observation and analysis, institutions can identify areas for improvement, troubleshoot emerging issues, and ensure that execution stays on track with strategic goals.
 This continuous feedback loop allows institutions to remain adaptable and responsive, refining their approach to meet evolving challenges.
 Monitoring also provides valuable data that informs future planning and decision-making, making execution a learning process as well as an operational one.
+Successful execution requires coordination across various units and departments to ensure that plans are translated into tangible results.

 Utilizing design thinking through focus groups may be particularly valuable in achieving the desired outcomes more efficiently and effectively.

-The effectiveness of the Execution step can be guided by the following good governance principles:
+The effectiveness of the Execution process can be guided by the following good governance principles: